 The Crossing has presented over sixty commissioned world premieres.
 Major new works have include Michael Gordon’s Anonymous Man (2017), Lansing McLoskey’s Zealot Canticles (2017), John Luther Adams’ Canticles of the Holy Wind (2013, co-commissioned with Kamer), Gavin Bryars’ The Fifth Century (2014, written for The Crossing and PRISM), Kile Smith’s The Consolation of Apollo (2014) and Vespers (2008, a commission of Piffaro), Stratis Minakakis’ Crossings and Crossings’ Epitaphs (2015/2017), David Lang’s statement to the court (2010), Lewis Spratlan’s Hesperus is Phosphorus (2012, co-commissioned with Network for New Music), and Ted Hearne’s Sound From the Bench (2014, co-commissioned with Volti).
 In 2016, The Crossing presented Seven Responses – contemporary responses to Buxtehude's Membra Jesu Nostri – with new works from Carline Shaw, David T. Little, Anna Thorvaldsdottir, Hans Thomalla, Pelle Gudmundsen-Holmgreen, Lewis Spratlan, and Santa Ratniece.
 In June 2019, The Crossing will present its largest project to date: Aniara, a collaboration with Kockriketeatern in Helsinki, and composer Robert Maggio.
 Future projects include composers Daniel Felsenfeld, Gregory Spears, James Primosch, Benjamin C.S.
 Boyle, Kile Smith, David T. Little, Sebastian Currier, Aaron Helgeson, and Michael Gilbertson.

-With a commitment to recording their commissions, The Crossing has thirteen commercially-released recordings, with two more due to be released in early 2018.
-Their collaboration with PRISM, Gavin Bryars’ The Fifth Century (ECM, October 2016), was named one of The Chicago Tribune’s Top 10 Classical CDs of the 2016 and their recording of Thomas Lloyd’s Bonhoeffer (Albany 2016) was nominated for the 2017 GRAMMY as Best Choral Performance.
+With a commitment to recording their commissions, The Crossing has fourteen commercially-released recordings.
+Their collaboration with PRISM, Gavin Bryars’ The Fifth Century (ECM, October 2016), is the winner of the 2018 Grammy Award for Best Choral Performance, and named one of The Chicago Tribune’s Top 10 Classical CDs of the 2016.
+Their recording of Thomas Lloyd’s Bonhoeffer (Albany 2016) was nominated for the 2017 GRAMMY as Best Choral Performance.
 In February 2017 they released Clay Jug: music of Edie Hill (Navona), followed by Ted Hearne’s Sound from the Bench in March (Cantaloupe) and John Luther Adams’ Cantles of the Holy Wind in May (Cantaloupe).
 Previously released recordings include Lewis Spratlan’s Vespers Cantata: Hesperus is Phosphorus (Innova, 2015, with Network for New Music); Moonstrung Air (choral music of Gregory Brown, Navona, 2015); Christmas Daybreak (Innova, 2011, with world premiere recordings of James MacMillan and Gabriel Jackson); I want to live (Innova, 2011, with the complete to-date choral works for women by David Lang); and It is Time (Navona, 2008, featuring music commissioned for our first Month of Moderns).
 Their recordings have been reviewed in The New York Times, The New Yorker, Opera News, The Guardian, The Financial Times, The Philadelphia Inquirer, Gramophone, Fanfare, and many more journals.

 Nominated for the 2017 Grammy Award for Best Choral Performance, The Crossing, with Donald Nally, is the American Composers Forums’ 2017 Champion of New Music.
 They are the recipient of the 2015 Margaret Hillis Award for Choral Excellence, three ASCAP Awards for Adventurous Programming, as well as the Dale Warland Singers Commission Award (with composer Joel Puckett) from Chorus America.
 Donald Nally was awarded the 2017 Michael Korn Award and the 2012 Louis Botto Award for Innovative Action and Entrepreneurial Zeal for his work with The Crossing.
 The Crossing has been named in The Philadelphia Inquirer’s Top Classical Events of the Season numerous times.